Q: How is my pension affected if I go part time?

 A: You may take your pension after the age of 55 and before Pension Age if you leave Company service.
 You must have at least two years’ Pensionable Service or have transferred benefits in.

-You have to resign from the Company (giving at least your contractual notice) and notify the Pensions Advisory Unit (PAU) that you want to take your pension straight away.
-The PAU will then send you the relevant forms to complete in order to set up the pension.
+You have to resign from the Company (giving at least your contractual notice) and notify the Pensions Administration Team that you want to take your pension straight away.
+The Pensions Administration Team will then send you the relevant forms to complete in order to set up the pension.
 An early retirement factor will be applied for each year you retire before Pension Age and this factor is subject to periodic review.

 Q: If I transfer to the UK do I lose my rights as a Pre-2009 Section member?